pinks-14/hello-world/README.md

 # hello-world
 Beginning of my git experience

-Writting some text so I can commit my first change.
+Writing some text so I can commit my first change.